ToyDragon/ROR2ModShared/README.md

 # Frogtown Mod Library
-Contains shared logic for enabling/disabling mods.
+Contains UI for enabling/disabling mods.
 For mod developers, it also adds an interface for interacting with chat commands.

 ![In game popup](https://github.com/ToyDragon/ROR2ModShared/blob/master/Images/ingame.png?raw=true)